DmitryUlyanov/Multicore-TSNE/README.md

 Please refer to [sklearn TSNE manual](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) for parameters explanation.

-For this implementation `n_components` is fixed to `2`, which is the most common case ( use [Barnes-Hut t-SNE](https://github.com/lvdmaaten/bhtsne) otherwise).
+Only double arrays are supported for now.
+For this implementation `n_components` is fixed to `2`, which is the most common case (use [Barnes-Hut t-SNE](https://github.com/lvdmaaten/bhtsne) or sklearn otherwise).
 Also note that some of the parameters will be ignored for sklearn compatibility.
 Only these parameters are used (and they are the most important ones):

 - perplexity
 - n_iter